-Smoking is permitted in designated areas only.
+Smoking is permitted in designated areas on the beach side of the island only.
 This is for the safety and comfort of our guests, staff and animals.

 Can I smoke on the boat?

-Smoking is NOT permitted on any of Dolphin Encounters’ boats.
+Smoking is NOT permitted on any of Blue Lagoon Island’s ferries.

 Can I bring a metal detector to use on the beach?